dl-maura/Harvard-Geospatial-Library/README.md

 2. Click the Add Core button
 3. Type "blacklight-core" in "Name"  and "Instance"
 4. Click the Add Core button in the modal

+You can also import sample data by following these steps:
+1. Select "blacklight-core" from the core dropdown in the left rail
+2. Click on the "Documents" button in the left rail
+3. Select "File Upload" from the "Document Type" dropdown
+4. Click the "Browse" button and select the `geoblacklight-documents.json` file in the root of the repository.
+5. Click the "Submit Document" button

 ### 7: Run commands inside a container
 To run commands inside a running container, execute a shell using the `exec` command.
 This same technique can be used to run commands in any container that is running already.